denatmarco/MasterThesis-NeuralAudioCodecs/README.md

-# 📁 Repository Structure – MasterThesis-NeuralAudioCodecs
+# 📁 Repository Structure – NeuralAudioCodecs

 This document briefly describes the purpose and contents of each main directory in the repository.